nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

-### Command Autocompletion, Real-Time Input Validation and Recommendation
+### Command Recommendation and Autocompletion

-Autocompletion and Recommendation are features that can greatly enhance the user experience when using the application.
-To support this feature, we have implemented a `CommandRecommendationEngine` that aims to accurately predict the set of words that the user intends to type based off a preset of words.
-These words are the in-built commands and argument prefixes.
+Autocompletion and command recommendation are crucial features that help to improve the user experience when interacting with an application.
+By predicting the set of words that the user intends to type based on a preset of words such as in-built commands and argument prefixes, the `CommandRecommendationEngine` helps to save users time and effort while ensuring accuracy.

-In `CommandRecommendationEngine`, you can find three methods:

-1. `recommendCommand` -- recommends an appropriate command with respect to the user input.
-2. `autocompleteCommand` -- autocompletes the user input by replacing user input with the recommended command.
-3. `registerCommandInfo` -- registers the command, turning on command recommendation.

-#### Autocompletion
+#### Implementation

-An event handler is attached to `commandTextField` which listens for the `KEY_PRESSED` event and autocompletes the user input with the recommended values.
+To provide autocompletion, the `CommandRecommendationEngine` uses an event handler attached to the `commandTextField` which listens for the `TAB` event.
+When triggered, it autocompletes the user's input by replacing it with the recommended values.

-#### Recommendation

-To predict the words, we made use of the longest prefix matching algorithm to first **identify** the related command, and then **verify** the arguments associated with it.
+On the other hand, to provide command recommendations, the engine uses the longest prefix matching algorithm.
+This algorithm first **identifies** the related command based on the user's input and then **verifies** the fields associated with it.
+For instance, when the user types "add_e" in the command prompt, the engine will first recommend "add_elderly", follow by the related fields.
+If there are ambiguity in the recommendations, the decision is to return the commands based on using lexicographical ordering.

+The CommandRecommendationEngine also uses the concept of **Full Attribute** commands and **Complete** commands.
+A _Full Attribute_ command means that all fields of the command, including optional and compulsory, have been specified.
+On the other hand, a _Complete_ command indicates that a command has been fully typed, but arguments may or may not have been typed.
+This distinction helps the engine to provide more accurate recommendations based on the user's input.

 The following activity diagram describes the activity flow:

 <img src="images/developerGuide/CommandRecommendationActivityDiagram.png"/>

-**Terminology**:

-- Full attribute command -- indicates that all arguments of a command (including optional and compulsory) have been specified.
-- Complete command -- indicates that command (for example, `add_elderly`) has been fully typed.
-Arguments may or may not have been typed.
+To ensure the correctness of the attributes specified, the CommandRecommendationEngine also uses an event listener to provide immediate feedback to the user.
+This feedback mechanism helps to minimize errors and ensure that users input the correct command attributes.

+Finally, the CommandRecommendationEngine provides a registerCommandInfo method that allows developers to register new commands and turn on command recommendation for them.
+This flexibility ensures that the engine can adapt to changes in the application and provide accurate recommendations even as the application evolves.

-#### Input validation
+#### Design considerations

-Our implementation strategy involves utilizing an event listener to provide immediate feedback to the user regarding the correctness of the attributes specified, instead of depending on the parser for this purpose.
-For example, if the `AddElderlyCommand` does not accept any arguments without a prefix but the user specifies anyhow, a **warning** will be given.
+Aspect: How recommendation executes:

+- Alternative 1 (current choice): Using a `LinkedHashMap` for word search
+  - Pros: Quick and Easy to implement.
+  - Cons: May have performance issues in terms of memory usage.
+- Alternative 2: Using a `Trie` for word search
+  - Pros: Will use less memory (Only required to store unique prefixes).
+  - Cons: Relatively harder to implement, and might introduce bugs.

 ### Add and Delete Elderly and Volunteer